Doberman Pinscher Cost

 You might also like our articles about the cost of Doberman ear cropping, or about the price of breeds like the Miniature Pinscher, or the Weimaraner Dog.

 Doberman dogs can be quite different in their ability to be trained.
-Thus, while some of them can be easily trained, their intelligence allowing them to learn new tricks quickly and in a pleasant way, others prove to be stubborn and hard to convince.
-But regardless of these aspects, a Doberman must be trained with a firm hand, with constancy and maintaining the hierarchy, showing him that you are the leader.
-At the same time, you need to train him in a gentle way, because a severely treated Doberman will become stubborn and close in on himself.
+Thus, while some of them can be easily trained, their intelligence allowing them to learn new tricks quickly, others prove to be very stubborn and hard to work with.
+But regardless of these aspects, a Doberman must be trained with a firm hand, constancy, and maintaining the hierarchy, showing him that you are the Alpha of the pack.
+At the same time, you need to train him gently, because a severely treated Doberman will become stubborn and might tend to be aggressive.

 Plan to spend anywhere between $920 and $1,250 on dog training, with an average cost of $1,300.